Kilburn, Derbyshire

 There is also a Baptist Chapel as well as a Methodist Chapel, located on Highfield Road and Chapel St, respectively.

 A number of associations serve the village.
 The Parish Council is elected from local residents and works toward improving and maintaining the village.
 The Kilburn Community Association voluntarily maintain and operate the Kilburn Village Hall.
 A village newsletter, locally circulated, report on the work of these bodies, as well as other institutions such as the local Women's Institute which serves both Kilburn and Denby.
-There are annual traditions such as a village treasure hunt, an Honorary Mayor election, a village quiz, the junior school Summer Fair and Christmas Shopping Evening and carol singing which raise funds both for the village and charitable causes in Derbyshire.
+There are annual traditions such as a village treasure hunt, an Honorary Mayor election, a village quiz, the junior school Summer Fair and Christmas Shopping Evening, and carol singing, which raise funds for local and charitable causes in Derbyshire.

+The Honorary Mayor election is held annually as a ceremonial village tradition since 2022.
+Thomas Paxton was elected Honorary Mayor in 2022, 2023, 2024, and 2025 (2022–2026).